 Why are People Buying Now?Why are People Buying Now?

-2021 saw sales volume in Manhattan climb to its highest rate in 32 years.
+2021, sales volume in Manhattan climbed to its highest rate in 32 years.
 It has been quite the turnaround from how things looked back in the darkest days of the pandemic shutdown (March to June 2020) when many sales numbers plummeted, and many New Yorkers began leaving Manhattan for the suburbs.
-Once the market reopened in July 2020, sales numbers have slowly climbed back and finally stabilized around June 2021.
-Since then, sales volume has grown with no signs of a slowdown yet.
-Three factors have driven mainly this rush of closings:
+Once the market reopened in July 2020, sales numbers slowly climbed and stabilized around June 2021.
+Since then, sales volume has grown with no signs of a slowdown.
+Three factors have driven mainly this rush of closings.